winnieyan614/perlCompilerForJava/README.md

 perlCompilerForJava
 ===================

 A compiler written in perl for java

+This program reads in a java file and compiles it.